 Affordable Art & Sculpture in a Beautiful Location

 The Whitehouse Gallery is a contemporary art & craft gallery, based in the historic artist town of Kirkcudbright, SW Scotland.
-Now into our tenth year, we can claim a solid reputation as one of the regions leading spaces for exhibiting top quality Scottish fine art and applied art & craft.
+Now into our eleventh year, we can claim a solid reputation as one of the regions leading spaces for exhibiting top quality Scottish fine art and applied art & craft.

 The aim of our website is to bring the selection of the work we are proud to show in our gallery, right to your home.
 Please browse our online gallery to purchase any of our pieces, with a wide range of facilities available including Own Art online, or just visit the website for news updates.